 Famous People from London - Daniel Defoe

+counselling and crime.
+He also has done considerable work in economic journalism.
+His real name is Daniel Foe.
 “De” to his name was added from the family of De Beau Fox.
 The exact date and place of his birth is unknown.

 His father James Foe was a rich man.
 During his early childhood Daniel Defoe experienced some of the most unusual things around him.
 This includes the great plague of London and the great fire of London that left only two houses standing including Defoe’s.
 Defoe observed that the rubbish clearance in London resulting from the fire reduced the incidence of the plague.
 Daniel was only 7 years old when he witnessed a Dutch fleet sailing up River Thames and attacking Chatham.
 Later on when he was 10 his mother died.
 All these incidents left a great impact on Daniel and what he became and did later on was actually a result of his early childhood and incidents that took place during this time.
 Daniel got his early education from a dissenting academy in Newington Green in East London and it is believed that he started attending the Church there.
 The Daniel Defoe Pub in Stoke Newington bears testament to the place where the author had his early education.